 pyLife, an open-source basis for new calculation methods

 That had to change.
 So we decided to learn the skills needed to turn the calculation methods we were developing into software that is actually usable.
 As it turned out, other colleagues at Bosch were struggling with the same difficulties.
 In order to avoid duplicate work, we decided to put commonly used code into a library – pyLife was born. pyLife is a python package that implements commonly used functions to estimate the service life of components, hence the name.
-We believe in the power of /research/know-how/open-and-inner-source/ and all the benefits that come with it, like collaboration with colleagues inside and outside of Bosch.
+We believe in the power of open source and all the benefits that come with it, like collaboration with colleagues inside and outside of Bosch.
 We therefore decided to publish pyLife as an open-source project.

 That means that everyone is now invited to test, use and to improve pyLife (see details below).
 There are modules available, among others, on fatigue data analysis, stress tensor analysis and service life estimation.
 Furthermore, we seek to make data exchange with other CAE tools as smooth as possible.
 Widely used CAE tools usually have proprietary interfaces, which means we cannot implement them in pyLife.
-However, we already have a basic import functionality in place for the new .
+However, we already have a basic import functionality in place for the new VMAP standard.

 pyLife components are already used successfully in several business units inside Bosch.
 Even more important from an open-source point of view, the list of contributors is growing.
 We have a very fruitful collaboration with Bosch software experts in Budapest, Hungary.
 Students have also been contributing to pyLife as part of their final thesis.
 Now we are looking forward to collaborating with external partners, too.